course header LV-UAV-Guide | OBIA Workflow for QGIS step by step

 other 8

-Save this file naming it sample.gpgk.
+Save the file as sample.gpgk.

 picture